cakephp/docs/en/orm/validation.rst

         // Add a rule for create.
         $rules->addCreate(function ($entity, $options) {
-        }, 'ruleName');
+            // Return a boolean to indicate pass/fail }, 'ruleName');

         // Add a rule for update
         $rules->addUpdate(function ($entity, $options) {
+            // Return a boolean to indicate pass/fail
         }, 'ruleName');

         // Add a rule for the deleting.
         $rules->addDelete(function ($entity, $options) {
+            // Return a boolean to indicate pass/fail
         }, 'ruleName');

         return $rules;
     }

-Your rules functions can expect to get the Entity being checked, and an array of options.
+Your rules functions can expect to get the Entity being checked and an array of options.
 The options array will contain ``errorField``, ``message``, and ``repository``.
 The ``repository`` option will contain the table class the rules are attached to.
 Because rules accept any ``callable``, you can also use